Polyphagous Shot-hole Borer

 What is being done to help?

-A Quarantine Area Notice (QAN) restricting the movement of wood and plant material has been put in place to help stop the spread of PSHB.
-The QAN was extended on 6 September 2024 to cover the entire Perth Metropolitan area, extending across 30 local government areas.
-The QAN encompasses two zones:
+A Quarantine Area (QA) restricting the movement of wood, green waste, mulch, live plants and plant material has been put in place to help stop the spread of PSHB.

-- Zone A covers an area with high numbers of infested plants and has intensive control activities, such as plant removal.
+- Management Zone covers an area with high numbers of infested trees and has intensive control activities, such as tree removal.
 This zone has more restrictions on the movement of high-risk materials.
+Darling Downs, Oakford, Oldbury, Byford, Cardup, Whitby, Karrakup and parts of Mundijong are in this zone.

-- Zone B covers an area with fewer to no infested plants and has heightened surveillance underway to identify and control any new infestations discovered.
+- Containment Zone covers an area with fewer to no infested trees and has heightened surveillance underway to identify and control any new infestations discovered.
 This zone will help create a buffer between areas of high infestations and the rest of WA to further protect our flora.
-The Shire is currently in Zone B
+Parts of Mundijong, Mardella, Hopeland, Serpentine, Jarrahdale and Keysbrook are in this zone.

 What does this mean for Shire residents and businesses?

-- You cannot move untreated or unseasoned wood outside the Quarantine Area, unless chipped to pieces that are 2.5 cm or less in diameter.
+- You cannot move untreated or unseasoned wood outside the Management Zone, including into the Containment Zone, unless chipped to pieces that are 2.5 cm or less in diameter.

-- You cannot move plant materials, inclusive of living plants, that are greater than 2cm in diameter outside the Quarantine Area.
+- You cannot move plant materials, with a stem greater than 2cm in diameter outside the Quarantine Area (to beyond the Management and Containment Zone).

-- You must ensure any machinery used to handle green waste is cleaned before it can be moved outside the Quarantine Area.
+- You must ensure that any machinery used to process wood and plant material is cleaned before it can leave the Quarantine Area (to beyond the Management and Containment Zone).

 What plants are affected?

-This beetle is highly invasive and attacks a wide range of plant species, with over 500 documented globally to have been affected.
+This beetle is highly invasive and attacks a wide range of plant species.
 The plants affected include native and non-native species.

 The plant species list is ever evolving, but species that have been found to be heavily impacted include: